Erwin Schrödinger: Dublin

-In 1939, Schrödinger received a personal invitation from Taoiseach Éamon de Valera to reside in Dublin, Ireland.
-The following year, he joined the newly established Dublin Institute for Advanced Studies as Director of the School of Theoretical Physics, a position he held until his retirement in 1955.
+In 1939, Schrödinger received a personal invitation from Éamon de Valera, Ireland's Taoiseach, to reside in Dublin.
+The following year, he joined the newly-established Dublin Institute for Advanced Studies as Director of the School of Theoretical Physics, a position he held until his retirement in 1955.
 He lived modestly on Kincora Road, Clontarf; a plaque has been erected at his Clontarf residence and at the address of his workplace in Merrion Square.

-Schrödinger believed that, as an Austrian, he had a unique relationship with Ireland.
-In October 1940, a writer from the Irish Press interviewed Schrödinger, who spoke of the Celtic heritage of Austrians, saying: "I believe there is a deeper connection between us Austrians and the Celts.
+Schrödinger believed that, as an Austrian, he had a unique relationship with Ireland; in October 1940, a writer from the Irish Press interviewed Schrödinger, who spoke of the Celtic heritage of Austrians, saying: "I believe there is a deeper connection between us Austrians and the Celts.
 Names of places in the Austrian Alps are said to be of Celtic origin."
 He became a naturalized Irish citizen in 1948, but also retained his Austrian citizenship.
 He published about fifty further papers on various topics, including his explorations of unified field theory.
 In 1943, Schrödinger gave a series of three major lectures at Trinity College Dublin which remain highly influential at the university.
 The series began annual conferences in his name, and buildings at the College were named after him.

 In 1944, Schrödinger wrote What Is Life?, which contains a discussion of negentropy and the concept of a complex molecule with the genetic code for living organisms.
 According to James D. Watson's memoir, DNA, the Secret of Life, Schrödinger's book gave Watson the inspiration to research the gene, which led to the discovery of the DNA double helix structure in 1953.
 Similarly, Francis Crick, in his autobiographical book What Mad Pursuit, described how he was influenced by Schrödinger's speculations about how genetic information might be stored in molecules.
 A manuscript "Fragment from an unpublished dialogue of Galileo" from this time resurfaced at The King's Hospital boarding school, Dublin, after it was written for the school's 1955 edition of their Blue Coat, Schrödinger's last year in Dublin.